HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 - block time, the interval in which blocks are created (time -> blocks per time unit -> transactions per time unit)
 - propagation delay on the network (seconds)

-To increase the throughput of a linear blockchain on the protocol level (not through hardware improvements) one can either decrease the size of transactions themselves or the interval in which blocks are created.
-Alternatively, the block size can be increased.
+To increase the throughput of a linear blockchain on the protocol level (read: through software improvements) one can either decrease the size of transactions themselves or the interval in which blocks are created.
+Another option would be to increase the block size.

 This can be shown with Bitcoin as an example.
-Whereas Bitcoin activated SegWit to decrease the size of individual transactions, Bitcoin Cash went the other way and decided to increase the block size.
-The closely related Litecoin Protocol, on the other hand, reduced the block interval from 10 to 2.5 min.
+Whereas Bitcoin activated SegWit to decrease the size of individual transactions, the closely related Litecoin Protocol, on the other hand, reduced the block interval from 10 to 2.5 min.
+Bitcoin Cash went the other way and decided to increase the block size.

-The problem is the following: transaction size can only be decreased by so much, as they are quite compact already, and even if you could shrink a transaction to a tenth of its size, this would only increase throughput from 7 to 70 transactions per second (for Bitcoin).
+The problem is the following: transaction size can only be decreased by so much, as transactions are quite compact already, and even if you could shrink a transaction to a tenth of its size, this would only increase throughput from 7 to 70 transactions per second (for Bitcoin).
 Not exactly Visa level.
-Increasing the block size comes at the expanse of mining centralization.
+Raising the block size limit comes at the expanse of mining centralization, as fewer people can compete in the competitive mining industry, when hardware and network requirements increase.
 Decreasing the block interval leads to more orphaned blocks and is limited by network synchronization time across the globe.

-**TKKG** orphaned blocks decrease security
+An increase in block size also increases the orphan rate because propagation time is increased linearly with it.
+A high rate of orphaned blocks reduce the overall security of the protocol, because honest hash power is "wasted" and does not contribute to the security of the ledger.

 There are generally three approaches to scalability:

++++ Graphic Scaling

-- Second-layer technologies like [payment channels]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) used in the *Lightning Network* that take transactions off-chain with the option to settle on-chain at any time.
+- Second-layer technologies like [payment channels]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) which are used in the *Lightning Network* that take transactions off-chain with the option to settle on-chain at any time.

 - [*Sidechain*]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %}) approaches, which can best be described as a parallelization of blockchains.
 Assets can be transferred from one chain to another via a *two-way peg* (2WP) and the transactional load is shared between the mainchain and its sidechains.